sonicchang/plug4/README.md

 I learned a lot about construction during the fabrication of our structures, which culminated in "Build Week" on playa, the week before Burning Man.
 But I took away some unexpected lessons as well.

 I always knew construction would be physically taxing.
 And Burning Man takes place in an environment that is harsh by any standard: hot, dry, dusty, with the occasional freak storm.
 You can imagine just how intense Build Week is.
-It's just working as hard as you can to beat an hard deadline while nature is throwing its worst at you.
+It's just working as hard as you can to beat a hard deadline while nature is throwing its worst at you.

 Early on, we were working in the heat of the day when a friendly couple drove up in a golf cart.
 "Hi, what are you working on?"
 "We're called Plug 'n Play."
 "Looks cool!
 Want some ice?"
 Taken aback because I was caught up in some construction task, I responded vacantly, "Huh?"
 They said, "Well, it's hot out, and we thought you might want some ice."
 And they gifted us two bags of ice, departing with a cheerful, "Thank you for your art!"